VIDIUN/vidiun-vpaas/README.md

 ## Developer information

-## Extending Kaltura API request for service 'report' action 'getTable'
+## Extending Vidiun API request for service 'report' action 'getTable'
 Each API call has a handler that manages it.
-The handler of `report/getTable` path is `clients/ka-infra/core/ka-kaltura-api/config/handlers/report-service/get-table.config.js`.
+The handler of `report/getTable` path is `clients/ka-infra/core/ka-vidiun-api/config/handlers/report-service/get-table.config.js`.
 When adding/renaming report fields you should update `responseDescriptor` variable with a mapping between the expected field and its type.

 ## Creating or modifying reports
 To extend the reports you should modify file `clients/kau-account-usage/src/kau-app/services/kau-reports-configuration.constant.js`